MicrosoftDocs/nav-content/dynamics-nav-app/ui-how-add-fields-word-report-layout.md

 ---
 title: How to Add Fields to a Word Report Layout
 description: Describes how to add fields of a report dataset to an existing Word report layout for a report.

-    documentationcenter: ''
 author: jswymer

 ms.prod: "dynamics-nav-2018"
 ms.topic: article
 ms.devlang: na
-    ms.tgt_pltfrm: na
-    ms.workload: na
 ms.search.keywords:
-    ms.date: 07/01/2017
+ms.date: 11/08/2018
 ms.author: jswymer

 ---
 # How to: Add Fields to a Word Report Layout